Eldeep1/fullStack_eCommerce/README.md

 - **Username:** root
 - **Password:** 1234

-You can modify these credentials in the `DatabaseHelper` class to match your database setup.
+You can modify these credentials in the `Application.properties`  to match your database setup.